muammar/mkchromecast/README.md

 #### Video

-You can now cast videos to your Google cast using **mkchromecast**.
+You can now cast videos to your Google cast using **Mkchromecast**.
 This feature works both with `node` and `ffmpeg` backends and from command line.
 In the future, they may be a graphical interface for this process.
 [See this project](https://github.com/muammar/mkchromecast/projects/1).